 Average Tuition: $410

-GSU’s program is a thirty-hour program, and it prepares students primarily for careers in the IT industry.
+GSU’s program is a 30-hour program, and it prepares students primarily for careers in the IT industry.
 The MSCS seeks to educate students in both theoretical and practical skills, for instance, both data mining and business application.
 Students can expect to be prepared in areas such as databases, artificial intelligence, Web systems, data mining, data warehousing, and distributed database systems.
-Areas of practical application include software engineering and wireless and mobile systems.
+Areas of practical application include:

 Texas A&M University